clairek09/MIC/Modules/M06-design-implement-network-security-monitoring/includes/3-deploy-azure-ddos-protection-by-using-azure-portal.md

 Which one of these is a symptom of a DDoS attack?

-(x ) An unexplained surge in requests. \{\{Correct.
-You are not expecting that many concurrent requests that they start to overwhelm your resources.\}\}
+(x) An unexplained surge in requests. {{Correct.
+You are not expecting that many concurrent requests that they start to overwhelm your resources.}}

-( ) Application running slowly. \{\{Incorrect.
-This could just be other performance-related issues in your application/connectivity.\}\}
+( ) Application running slowly. {{Incorrect.
+This could just be other performance-related issues in your application/connectivity.}}

-( ) HTTP 400 Bad Request \{\{Incorrect.
-HTTP 400 Bad Request response status code indicates that the server cannot or will not process the request due to something that is perceived to be a client error\}\}
+( ) HTTP 400 Bad Request {{Incorrect.
+HTTP 400 Bad Request response status code indicates that the server cannot or will not process the request due to something that is perceived to be a client error}}

 ### Multiple Choice

 Which action shall we take when under DDoS attack?

-(x ) Monitor Alerts and review attack profile. \{\{Correct.
-You should look at any alerts sent out and review the attack profile (what type of attack, where is it originating, is it targeting a particular resource).\}\}
+(x) Monitor Alerts and review attack profile. {{Correct.
+You should look at any alerts sent out and review the attack profile (what type of attack, where is it originating, is it targeting a particular resource).}}

-( )Scale out your Azure resources to keep systems running. \{\{Incorrect.
+( )Scale out your Azure resources to keep systems running. {{Incorrect.
 Adding more resources will only help temporarily make your services available.
-The attacker could just ramp up the attack to overwhelm new resources.\}\}
+The attacker could just ramp up the attack to overwhelm new resources.}}

-( ) Email your IT team. \{\{Incorrect.
-Letting your IT team know is a good idea, but you need to monitor and protect your resources first.\}\}
+( ) Email your IT team. {{Incorrect.
+Letting your IT team know is a good idea, but you need to monitor and protect your resources first.}}